 On behalf of the Board, I want to thank our Thoughtworkers, clients, partners, and stockholders for their contributions and support in 2023.
-As we move forward, we are well positioned to deliver extraordinary impact for our clients as they modernize and evolve their operations to harness the power of Cloud, Data, and Al and adapt for future success.

 As we move forward, we are well positioned to deliver extraordinary impact for our clients as they modernize and evolve their operations to harness the power of Cloud, Data, and AI and adapt for future success.

+lan Davis Chair of the Board As we move forward, we are well positioned to deliver extraordinary impact for our clients as they modernize and evolve their operations to harness the power of Cloud, Data, and AI and adapt for future success.